SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 17 September 2024 - Fix - Caching issues on the index file of Cloud web apps [ID 40777]

-Adjusted the caching headers for Cloud web apps to improve caching.
+Users would see an old version of the site when a newer version is available.
+Caching headers for Cloud web apps have been adjusted to prevent caching when a new version is available.

 #### 17 September 2024 - Fix - Remote Access (automatic) login not working with special characters in DataMiner account configuration [ID 40788]